ghiggi/gpm_api/docs/source/00_introduction.rst

-If you're interested in measurements from other satellites, the `JAXA Global Rainfall Watch <https://sharaku.eorc.jaxa.jp/GSMaP/index.htm>`_ allows you to visualize the GPM PMW constellation swath coverage over a 1-hour period.
+If you're interested in measurements from other satellites, the `JAXA Global Rainfall Watch <https://sharaku.eorc.jaxa.jp/GSMaP/index.htm>`_ allows you to visualize the :ref:`GPM PMW constellation <gpm_constellation>` swath coverage over a 1-hour period.
 This is achieved by activating the ``Time and Satellite`` toggle located in the top right corner of the interface.

 .. _tropical_cyclones_measurements: